APogue/APogue.github.io/_drafts/published_drafts/2025-02-10-Brainstorming-ideas-doc.md

 - one-sided coverage serves to shape the public perception that only antisemitic incidents are happening

+- condemnation of only major incidents means

+	- the school doesn't actually care about student welfare

+	- the school and not the students is at fault for antisemitism on campus because they are not even trying to hold people accountable

 ### Administrative communication regarding encampment directives